wenzhixin/bootstrap-table/site/docs/api/column-options.md

   The function, takes two parameter:

   * `data`: Array of all the data rows.
-  * `value`: If footer data isset, the value of the footer column.
+  * `value`: If footer data is set, the value of the footer column.

   the function should return a string with the text to show in the footer cell.